Coccidiosis in Pigeons

 Treatment for Coccidiosis

-There are a wide range of treatments specially designed to treat coccidiosis in racing pigeons.
-Water-soluble treatments are generally easier to administer though can take longer to see results.
-If you’re just treating a few birds a tablet treatment will often be more effective.
+There are a wide range of treatments specially formulated to treat coccidiosis in racing pigeons.
+Water-soluble treatments, such as Harkers Coxoid, are generally easier to administer.

 Another thing to be mindful of is when bringing new birds into the loft they should ideally be isolated at first, since they may facilitate the spread of coccidiosis to your healthy birds.
 Pigeons returning from a race need to be provided with a preventative remedy shortly following their return, especially if out overnight.